 Tuesdays during the semester from 7:00 to 9:00 p.m., excluding IUP semester breaks.

-$25 per semester plus $25 registration fee; high school students pay only the registration fee; college students must register as a one-credit class if under the maximum of 17, or for zero credit if at 17 credits (see our Scholarships Page for funding assistance—high school students only).
+$25 per semester plus $25 registration fee; high school and college-age students pay only the registration fee (see our Scholarships Page for funding assistance—high school students only).